andyw-lala/Tek7904ALedGraticule/README.md

 This mod worked well for me, and is presented here in the hope it can be as useful to others.
 However, do not undertake this unless you have the skills to perform the work safely and without damaging anything.
 You perform all work at your own risk, and I have no responsibility for any damage or injury whatsoever.

 TODO:
-* circuit description
-* assembly and installation instructions with photos
+* add links to photos